Concurrent Majors, Minors, and Certificates

 Mechanical and Biomedical Engineering

-To pursue concurrent mechanical and biomedical engineering majors, you must first be admitted into the ME program and then add BME as a second major.
-An application to pursue concurrent majors should be submitted to the department as early as possible.
-Find out more about declaring BME as your second major by contacting your academic advisor.
+To pursue concurrent Mechanical Engineering and Biomedical Engineering majors, you must first be admitted to the ME program and then add BME as a second major.
+A request to pursue concurrent majors should be submitted through LionPATH as early as possible after entering the Mechanical Engineering major.

 A minor consists of at least 18 credits that supplement a major.
 For the ME degree, required courses and technical electives can often be used to satisfy some requirements for a minor within Engineering.
 If carefully planned, some of these minors can be completed with only a few additional credits.
-Visit the ME technical elective website to see what required courses in the BS_ME program can be used to fulfill requirements for a minor.
+For detailed policies and requirements regarding minors, please refer to Senate Policy 59-00 and 59-10 .

 Useful Links